JBRKR000/SpaceWar2D/README.md

 In this game, the player assumes the role of a spaceship pilot whose objective is to defeat enemy ships.
 The game is developed by a single individual for hobbyist and educational purposes, aiming to enhance knowledge of the Java programming language.

+**Note**: All textures used are for testing purposes only and will not be used in the official version!

 ## License